Ozoni (New Year’s Mochi Soup)

 Instructions

-• Prepare the mochi: Place the mochi on a grill or toaster oven with a parchment sheet, and cook it for about 5 minutes or until it becomes puffy.
+2. Prepare the Mochi: Place the mochi on a grill or toaster oven with a parchment sheet, and cook it for about 5 minutes or until it becomes puffy.

-• Prepare the soup: In a saucepan, combine water, dashi powder, soy sauce, and salt.
+3. Make the Soup: In a saucepan, combine water, dashi powder, soy sauce, and salt.
 Add the carrots and heat over medium heat.
 Once it starts boiling, reduce the heat and simmer for 2-3 minutes.

-• Prepare the soup: Add the komatsuna and shiitake mushrooms to the pot.
+4. Add the Vegetables: Add the komatsuna and shiitake mushrooms to the pot.
 Simmer for a few more minutes.

 Video